dersuchendee/SLCommunityFellowship/stories/README.md

 ## User Stories

-This is a shared common space to share stories for the Polifonia project.
+This is a shared common space to share stories for this Community Fellowship project.
 A story is a template for collecting requirements.

 A story is composed of: